 6. An outlet for their creativity.
 INFPs possess the gift of language.
 Intuitive and keenly aware of others, they are excellent communicators.
 As masters of metaphor and symbolism, many of them become poets, musicians, and authors.
 Whatever the medium, INFPs see their creative projects as a means to express the deeper parts of themselves and better understand their place in the world.
 Without an outlet for their creativity, INFPs will feel hollow and empty.

 7. Time alone.
 Sometimes INFPs are mistaken for extroverts, due to their excellent ability to communicate and their depth of caring for others.
-However, INFPs are truly introverts who need plenty of time alone to recharge.
+However, INFPs are truly introverts who, by definition, need plenty of time alone to recharge.
 Time to daydream, relax, and tease apart the meaning behind their experiences.
 And, of course, time to pursue their creative interests.
 Without alone time, INFPs will feel disconnected from themselves.

 8. A focus on meaning, not on material things.
 INFPs value ideas, meaning, and inspiration.
 For this reason, many of them adopt a minimalistic lifestyle.
 Unlike INFJs and INTJs, whose inferior Extroverted Sensing function makes them crave luxury, quality, and sensual experiences, INFPs live a simpler, more Bohemian lifestyle.
 This allows them to focus more on the things they care about — like travel or their creative endeavors — and less on the uninspired, routine work that is usually necessary to earn a paycheck.